bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 Set container CPU/memory request based on the above.
 The more accurately the request represents the application CPU/memory usage, the better.
 If the request is too high, cluster and quota usage will be inefficient.
 If the request is too low, the chances of application eviction increase.

-4. Set container CPU/memory limit.
+4. Set container memory limit.

-Setting a limit has the effect of immediately killing a container process or CPU throttling if the combined CPU or memory usage of all processes in the container exceeds the limit, and is therefore a mixed blessing.
-On the one hand, it may make unanticipated excess CPU/memory usage obvious early ("fail fast"); on the other hand it also terminates processes abruptly.
+Setting a memory limit has the effect of immediately killing a container process if the memory usage of all processes in the container exceeds the limit, and is therefore a mixed blessing.
+On the one hand, it may make unanticipated excess memory usage obvious early ("fail fast"); on the other hand it also terminates processes abruptly.

-Limits should not be set to less than the expected peak container CPU/memory usage plus a percentage safety margin.
+Memory limits should not be set to less than the expected peak container memory usage plus a percentage safety margin.

 5. Ensure application is tuned